wiiNinja/NUS.downloader.command.line/Readme.md

 I've tested several titles by comparing the outputs from this tool, and the outputs from WB3000's tool.
 Both results are the same.

+2023-02 - At the request of XFlak, I rebuilt the CLI latest code, based on WB3000's v1.9, using .NET Framework 3.5.
+   Some enhancements were made to this build, but I also took this opportunity to port it to Microsoft's latest .NET6 (core) which supports both Linux and Windows.
+By doing this port the GUI is eliminated because .NET6 currently does not support GUI in Linux (perhaps a future thing when Microsoft decided to support that).

 # Usage:
     <executableName> <titleID> <titleVersion | *> [option] [option] ... [option]